microsoft/planetary-computer-tasks/docs/development/setup.md

 ## CosmosDB

-The development environmnet uses the [Azure CosmosDB Emulator for Linux](https://learn.microsoft.com/en-us/azure/cosmos-db/linux-emulator?tabs=sql-api%2Cssl-netstd21) through docker-compose.
+The development environment uses the [Azure CosmosDB Emulator for Linux](https://learn.microsoft.com/en-us/azure/cosmos-db/linux-emulator?tabs=sql-api%2Cssl-netstd21) through docker-compose.
 There are scripts for managing the Cosmos DB environment - the emulator can be finicky and refuse to start all partitions sometimes, in which case it should be recreated using:

 ```shell
 scripts/setup --reset-cosmos